February 9, 2026 | 11 min read

 FICO 10T and VantageScore 4.0: Trended Data

 Traditional credit scores looked at a snapshot of your credit at a single point in time.
 The newest models — FICO 10T and VantageScore 4.0 — now analyze your credit behavior over time, typically reviewing patterns from the past 24 months.
+If you consistently pay down balances each month, the models recognize this positive trend and may reward you with a higher score.
+Conversely, if you’re steadily increasing balances or frequently carrying high utilization, the models identify this as higher risk.

 Rent and Utility Payments Now Count

 VantageScore 4.0 and some newer FICO models can now incorporate rent payments, utility bills, and telecom payments into credit scores — if these are being reported to the bureaus.
-This is particularly beneficial for people with "thin" credit files (few or no traditional credit accounts) or those building credit from scratch.
+This is particularly beneficial for people with “thin” credit files or those building credit from scratch.
+Services like Experian Boost, RentTrack, and Esusu allow you to voluntarily report these payments.
+If you’ve been paying rent and utilities on time for years, adding this data can potentially boost your score by 10–30+ points immediately.

 Medical Debt Under $500 Removed

 As of 2026, all three major credit bureaus (Equifax, Experian, TransUnion) have removed paid medical collections from credit reports entirely, and medical debts under $500 no longer appear even if unpaid.
-This change helps millions of people whose credit scores were previously damaged by small medical bills that went to collections.
+For medical debts above $500, they’ll still report if they go to collections, but only after a 12-month waiting period — giving you more time to resolve them before credit damage occurs.

 Buy Now, Pay Later (BNPL) Reporting

 Services like Affirm, Klarna, Afterpay, and PayPal Pay in 4 are increasingly reporting payment activity to credit bureaus.
 If you use BNPL services and pay on time, this can help build positive credit history.
-However, missed payments can now hurt your score, whereas in the past, BNPL activity was largely invisible to credit scoring.
+However, missed payments can now hurt your score.
+Treat BNPL accounts with the same seriousness as credit cards and set up automatic payments to ensure you never miss due dates.

 Faster Dispute Resolution